 Guess? divides its business into five reportable segments: Europe, North American Retail, Asia, North American Wholesale, and Licensing.

 The company's retail operations in North America account for 42% of its revenue.
 Guess? is also a wholesaler to major department stores, including Macy's and Dillard's, specialty shops, and upscale boutiques.
-During 2011 Guess? tweaked its segment reporting, separating its North American wholesale and Asia segments, to better reflect how it manages its operations.

 Sales and Marketing

 Guess? reduced ad spending in 2014, logging $45 million compared to $59 million in 2013.

 Besides its brick-and-mortar retail operations, Guess? wholesales its apparel and accessories to mass merchandisers (Macy’s is its biggest customer), specialty shops, and upscale boutiques worldwide.
 The company also sells products online and through licensees and distributors in South America, Europe, Asia, Africa, Australia, and the Middle East.

 Guess? revenue shrunk 3% in 2014 (ended February) as compared to 2013 due to decreases from the North American Retail, North American Wholesale, and Europe.
 Net income for Guess? faded 14% during the same reporting period primarily due to a decrease in revenues as well as restructuring charges resulting from streamlining structure and reducing expenses in Europe, Asia, and North America.